 As a result of the 2010 United States Census, Florida gained two House of Representative seats in 2012.
 The legislature issued revised congressional districts in 2012, which were immediately challenged in court by supporters of the above amendments.

-In 2012, 75% of Florida's population lived within 10 miles (16 km) of the coastline.
+In 2012, 75% of the population lived within 10 miles (16 km) of the coastline.

-In July 2015, the Florida Supreme Court ruled that lawmakers had followed an illegal and unconstitutional process, overly influenced by party operatives, and ruled that at least eight districts had to be redrawn.
+In July 2015, the Florida Supreme Court ruled that lawmakers had followed an illegal and unconstitutional process overly influenced by party operatives, and ruled that at least eight districts had to be redrawn.

 In 2016, Florida charged the second lowest tuition in the U.S. for four-year programs.

-In 2016, Florida had the highest percentage of West Indians in the United States at 4.5%.
+In 2016, Florida had the highest percentage of West Indians in the United States at 4.5%, with 2.3% from Haitian ancestry, 1.5% Jamaican, and 0.2% Bahamian.

-In 2016, Florida spent $8,920 for each student, ranking 43rd in the U.S. in expenditures per student.
+In 2016, Florida spent $8,920 for each student, and was 43rd in the U.S. in expenditures per student.

 In 2016, Florida switched back to the GOP in the presidential election.